UrbanCode/velocity-info/workbooks/azureUcdValueStreams.md

 ![](azure/new-project-2.png)

-(🔀 Alternative: See how far you can get with an existing project)

 ## 1.2 Initialize Workbook Repository

 In your new project, navigate to "Repos" to create a new repository.
 It can be the bare minimum, so just "initialize with a README or gitignore".